AriFordsham/GHCWiki/commentary/compiler/tying-the-knot.md

 The net effect is that at the point when we `loadDecls` the declarations, we have a list of `Name`s and unevaluated `TyThing` thunks, which we write into the global environment.
 Later, when we actually force the `TyThing` thunk, the suspended typechecking computation goes ahead and looks up the thunk in the environment, which has since been updated with the thunks we need.

+**Variation: tying the knot when typechecking mutually recursive interfaces.** Sometimes, recursive declarations can be spread out across several `hi` files (due to an `hs-boot` loop).
+In this case, laziness plays a similar role; however, instead of consulting per-interface mutable variable, the typechecking process consults the EPS (in the case of `ghc -c`) or the HPT (in the case of `ghc --make`).
+As before, laziness plays a critical role: we first add thunks representing all of the declarations to the EPS without doing any interface typechecking; then when we force the thunk the names can be found by doing the lookup.

+## Tying the knot when typechecking